Estimated reading time: 7 minutes

-Bidding wars have jumped in the past year—so much so that the National Association of Home Builders reported that 45% of long-time home searchers haven’t purchased a home because they continue to lose out on bidding wars.
-Real estate agents around the country cite a mix of low housing inventories and low mortgage rates for the demand.
-If you’re among those battling for a house, here are 6 tips that may help you win a bidding war.
+Bidding wars have jumped in the past year—so much so that the National Association of Home Builders reported in May of 2021 that 45% of long-time home searchers hadn’t purchased a home because they continued to lose out on bidding wars.
+Real estate agents around the country have cited a mix of low housing inventories and low mortgage rates for the demand.
+If you’re among those battling for a house, here are 5 tips that may help you win a bidding war.

 1. Submit a pre-approval letter with your bid

 Pre-approval letters, or Verified Approval letters as we call them at Mr. Cooper, help buyers show they’re serious bidders.
 These letters are a step above prequalification letters which state how much a lender may approve you for on a mortgage.
 That’s because they’re only provided after a mortgage company has verified information such as your income and assets.
 With this in hand, sellers may be more confident in your offer than another’s whose financing might fall through.

 You may also consider getting pre-approved for a bigger loan than you need if you haven’t already, as you’ll see next.

 Get an initial underwriting approval with a Mr. Cooper Verified Approval, and receive an approval letter as early as the same day or next day!
 It’s fast, free, and shows sellers that you’ve got one of the nation’s largest servicers behind your offer.